MiguelGuardado/metabolomic_toolkit/README.md

-This directory contains a set of python scruipts to help aid computaitonal analysis on metabolomic data.
+This directory contains a set of python scripts to help aid computational analysis on metabolomic data.
 This software has 4 main features...

 1. Individual Association Analysis of metabolomic data